 For example, do you need to clean your walls?
-Paint will not apply properly to a greasy surface or a wall marred with nicotine stains – so you’ll need to clear them up first.
+Paint will not apply properly to greasy surfaces or walls marred with nicotine stains – so you’ll need to clear them up first.
 The wallpaper will also need to be removed, and any holes or old fixtures will need to be filled before work can begin.

 Next, measure the size of your room.
-If you’re hiring a professional, providing these measurements will help you get an accurate quote.
+If hiring a professional, providing these measurements will help you get an accurate quote.

-But even if you’re going the DIY route, you’ll need to know the dimensions so you can figure out how much paint you’ll need.
+But even if you’re going the DIY route, you’ll need to know the dimensions to figure out how much paint you’ll need.
 Factor in extra costs if you’re painting these areas too: